NoorDigitalAgency/release-startup/README.md

-# Release Startup Action
+# Dawn, the multistage release semantic versioning action

 Used for:
 - Merging the code needed for the release
 - Getting the reference to the commit meant for the release
-- Generating the release's version information
+- Generating the release's semantic version information
-- Extracting the previous release's version information from the change log generation
+- Extracting the previous release's version information for the change log generation

 Usage:
 ```yaml